alstonliu730/bare-metal-learning/Module_2/README.md

 <details>
     <summary>Click to find out which pins</summary>
-    The black wire can go onto any pins labeled <strong>Ground</strong> but the green wire should go on to <strong>GPIO 14</strong> and the white wire should go on to <strong>GPIO 15</strong>.
+    The black wire can go onto any pins labeled <strong>Ground</strong> but the green wire should go on to <strong>GPIO 15</strong> (RX for Pi) and the white wire should go on to <strong>GPIO 14</strong> (TX for Pi).
 Since we do not need to provide power to the Raspberry Pi, we can leave the red wire out.
 </details>

 ## Getting mini UART working